AdobeDocs/launch-learn.en/help/consent/tutorial.md

 }
 ```

 The time field should specify when the user last updated their consent preferences.
 We're creating a timestamp here as an example using a standard method on the JavaScript Date object.
-Click save to save the custom code and click save again to save the data element.
+Select save to save the custom code and select save again to save the data element.

-Next, let’s click on Rules, and then the blue Add Rule button and enter the name “setConsent onLoad - Consent 2.0”.
-Let’s choose the Window Loaded event as our rule trigger, then click Add under Actions.
+Next, let’s select Rules, and then the blue Add Rule button and enter the name “setConsent onLoad - Consent 2.0”.
+Let’s choose the Window Loaded event as our rule trigger, then select Add under Actions.
 Choose the Platform Web SDK Extension, and for Action Type, choose Set Consent.
 The Standard should be Adobe and Version should be 2.0.
 For Value, we’ll use the data element we just created that contains the collect and time values we need to send to Platform:

 ![](./images/2-0-form.png)

 To review this example action, we’re calling Set Consent from the Platform Web SDK extension and passing in the Standard and the Version from the form, while passing the values for collect and time from the data element we created earlier.

-Click the blue Save button, and again to save the rule.
+Select the blue Save button, and again to save the rule.

 We now have two rules, one for each of the Platform Consent standards.
 In practice, you will likely choose one standard across your site(s).
 Next, we’ll create an example using the IAB TCF 2.0 consent standard.